ljatynu/CPBayesMPP/README.md

 # Contrastive Prior Enhances the Performance of Bayesian Neural Network-based Molecular Property Prediction (CPBayesMPP)

-This repository is an implementation of our paper "Contrastive Prior Enhances the Performance of Bayesian Neural Network-based Molecular Property Prediction" in PyTorch.
+This repository is an implementation of our paper "<u>[Contrastive Prior Enhances the Performance of Bayesian Neural Network-based Molecular Property Prediction](https://www.sciencedirect.com/science/article/abs/pii/S0957417425036358)</u>" in PyTorch.
 In this work, we propose a method called **<u>CPBayesMPP</u>**, aiming at enhancing (1) prediction accuracy and (2) uncertainty quantification capacity (UQ) performance of Bayesian Neural Network (BNN).